 Ability to walk for extended periods, stand for extended periods.

-Ability to move about campus on foot at a rapid pace.
+Ability to move about campus and satellite facilities on foot at a rapid pace.

 Ability to use computer, office equipment.

 Ability to speak to individuals and groups, ability to hear verbal conversation.